christopherpoole/CADMesh/README.md

     cd cadmesh/

-    # Fetch the external dependancies
+    # Fetch the external dependancies (optional), running
+    # cmake will result in this happening anyway.
-    git submodule update --init --recursive
+    # git submodule update --init --recursive

     mkdir build
     cd build

-    cmake ..
+    cmake .. -DCMAKE_INSTALL_PREFIX:PATH=<optional install location>
     sudo make install

 Here is a basic example usage.
-The CMakeLists.txt file illustrates how to link against CADMesh.
+The CMakeLists.txt file illustrates how to link against CADMesh (which requires CADMesh to be installed somewhere).

     # Run example (Linux with g++)
     cd examples/basic
     mkdir build
     cd build

-    cmake ..
+    cmake .. -Dcadmesh_DIR:PATH=<cadmesh install location>
     make
     cd ..

-    ./build/cadmesh_example
+    ./build/cadmesh_example macros/vis.mac
     Idle> exit

+If you get an error such as this:

+    ./build/cadmesh_example: error while loading shared libraries: libcadmesh.so: cannot open shared object file: No such file or directory

+Make sure the CADMesh library is in your path:

+    export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:<cadmesh install location>/lib

+or on a Mac:

+    export DYLD_LIBRARY_PATH=$DYLD_LIBRARY_PATH:<cadmesh install location>/lib